Showing posts with label Miners Strike. Show all posts

 Friday, February 17, 2012

 The Convoy had emerged from the UK free festival scene in the late 1970s, as a nomadic community moving between festivals in trucks, vans and converted buses.
-For many travelling became a way of life all year round, not just in the summer festival season with the term New Age Travellers being invented to describe them.
+For many travelling became a way of life all year round, not just in the summer festival season with the term New Age Travellers being invented to describe them (though not generally used by the people themselves).
 The name 'Peace Convoy' became attached to the Convoy as the peace camps at Greenham Common and Molesworth cruise missile bases became added to the itinerary.
 For instance in 1982, the Convoy arrived at Greenham and occupied land for a 'Cosmic Counter-Cruise Carnival'.

 Thus the Convoy was lined up in the Thatcher Government's sights as part of The Enemy Within, along with striking miners, peace campaigners, Irish republicans and other dissidents.